coopnorge/terraform-provider-opengpg/README.md

 The GPG provider allows to generate GPG encrypted message in ASCII-armored format using Terraform.
 It is a fork of [invidian/terraform-provider-gpg](https://github.com/invidian/terraform-provider-gpg).
+The provider, and it's resources has been renamed from `gpg` to `opengpg`, to make a clearer distinction between the two providers.

 The provider has been forked to add support for newer encryption-algorithms, such as [Curve25519](https://en.wikipedia.org/wiki/Curve25519).